TheWidlarzGroup/react-native-video/README.md

 />
 ```

-You will see some something like this in the log:
+You will see something like this in the log:
 ```
 textTracks:
        [ { language: 'en',